OpenEx-Platform/docs/docs/usage/evaluate/overview.md

 This section displays the count of different components within the platform, shown in two metrics:

-- The first metric represents the number of objects created over the last 180 days.
+- The first big metric inside a card represents the number of objects created over the last 180 days.
-- The second metric reflects the number of objects created in the last 30 days.
+- The second small metric inside a card reflects the number of objects created in the last 30 days.

 ![metric cards](assets/metric-cards.png)